title

 Patriotism, Central Authority and the New State

-Henry Tudor, the only surviving male representing the House of Lancaster, became King Henry Henry VII Tudor became King Henry VII of England, the first of the Tudor kings.
-He married Elizabeth of York, the leading Yorkist claimant to the throne, realigning the Yorks and the Lancasters, merging the red rose symbol of the Lancasters with the white rose symbol of the Yorks into a new red and white rose emblem of the Tudors.
-He strengthened his position by executing some who might be rivals claiming the throne (a policy that would be continued by his son, Henry VIII).
+Henry Tudor, the only surviving male representing the House of Lancaster, became King Henry VII.
+He married Elizabeth of York, the leading Yorkist claimant to the throne.
+This union realigned the Yorks and the Lancasters, merging the red rose symbol of the Lancasters with the white rose symbol of the Yorks into a new red and white rose emblem of the Tudors.
+Henry VII strengthened his position by executing some who might be rivals claiming the throne (a policy that would be continued by his son, Henry VIII).
 Henry VII further strengthened his position by weakening the nobles through taxation.
-The English people wanted order and an end to the disruptions and costs of warfare, and they supported strong central authority.
-Feudalism in England had come to an end.

 Cannon and Charles VIII to Italy

 The French army subdued Florence in passing and took Naples without a pitched battle or siege.
 Charles was crowned King of Naples.
 His cannon had frightened and made a big impression on the Italians.
-In the city-state of Florence, the Dominican friar Savonarola, known for his book burning and destruction of what he considered immoral art, believed that Charles VIII and his cannon were sent God to purify the Florentines.
-He looked forward to Charles ousting ousting sinners and making the city a center of morality appropriate for a restructured Catholic Church.
+In the city-state of Florence, the Dominican friar Savonarola, known for his book burning and destruction of what he considered immoral art, believed that Charles VIII and his cannon were sent by God to purify the Florentines.
+He looked forward to Charles ousting sinners and making the city a center of morality appropriate for a restructured Catholic Church.

-Instead, an anti-French coalition of powers, the League of Venice, arranged by Pope Alexander VI, drove Charles back to France.
+Instead, an anti-French coalition of powers, the League of Venice, arranged by Innocent's successor, Pope Alexander VI, drove Charles back to France.
 Charles wanted to rebuild his army and return to Italy, but he was now heavily in debt and couldn't afford it.

 Machiavelli

-Word had spread that walls and castles were no longer much of a defense.
 Castles were on their way to becoming relics.
-Rulers saw that security would have to be provided by large standing armies.
+Rulers saw that security would have to be provided by something more than stone walls, namely large standing armies and perhaps good alliances and a balance of power, which required diplomacy.

-Security could also be provided by a balance of power, which required diplomacy.
 Addressing the art of diplomacy at the end of the1400s was Niccolò Machiavelli.
-He anticipated the Enlightenment of the 17th and 18th century – which contained views of events as of human origin rather than God-directed.
-Machiavelli believed that a ruler should be concerned not with how things ought to be but with how things are and that politics should be scientific, in other words, about empirical realities rather than religious faith.
-He advised his princely ruler that there were bad people in the world and that his realm might have to contend with them other than with prayer and Christian love.
+William H McNeil describes him as "well educated in the humanist tradition."
+Machiavelli anticipated the Enlightenment of the 17th and 18th century – which contained views of events as of human origin rather than God-directed.
+Machiavelli believed that a ruler should be concerned not with how things ought to be but with how things are and that politics should be about empirical realities rather than religious faith.
+He was of the city of Florence and advised the ruler of Florence that there were bad people in the world and that his realm might have to contend with them other than with prayer and Christian love.
+As late as the twentieth century and perhaps the twenty-first, these views would earn him a reputation among a few people as an unprincipled schemer and a cynic.

 Machiavelli claimed that a good ruler maintained permanent embassies in other lands and based his diplomacy on good information.
 His better known work, The Prince, was written in 1505 and published in 1515.
 Machiavelli was trying to win back his standing as a diplomat.
 It is believed that he wanted a new appointment from the Medici family, which ruled Florence.
 He urged a development similar to what had been taking place in France.
-A princely state, claimed Machiavelli, needed a professional military rather than seasonal mobilizations by knights.
+An advanced princely state, claimed Machiavelli, needed a professional military rather than old seasonal mobilizations by knights.
 He saw rulers as needing the support of their subjects gaining in strength by political and other improvements.
 He wrote that a prince should act in the interest not just of himself but in the interest of his subjects, that a prince should create institutions that serve and evoke loyalty.
 Societies, he held, should be governed by laws rather than whim.

 Sources

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.